deleteman/deleteman.github.io/_posts/2019-09-29-adding-login-form-to-wordpress.md

 Before we being, let me mention that if you’re on a [WordPress.com](http://www.WordPress.com) account, you’ll have to have a paying plan, it doesn’t have to be an expensive one mind you, you can simply do this with a $3 blogger plan, but in order to install plugins, you’ll have to pay *something* .
 If on the other hand, you’re self-hosted, then all you have to do, is install the plugins I’ll mention here without the need to pay more for them.

-Let’s now dive heads first, into adding a custom login page:
+Let’s now dive heads first, into adding a custom WordPress login page:

 **1- Install Theme My Login**
 There are *a lot* of plugins out there that’ll let you do this.
 In fact, if you’re already using [WPForms](https://www.shareasale.com/r.cfm?u=2099099&m=64312&b=834775) and paying for their Pro license, you might as well use them.